-A test weld on a PIECE OF SCRAP can be tested by using the following procedure.
-WEAR ANSI-APPROVED SAFETY GOGGLES DURING THIS PROCEDURE.

-WARNING!
-TO PREVENT SERIOUS INJURY: This test WILL damage the weld it is performed on.
+A test weld on a PIECE OF SCRAP can be Vise Dead-Blow Hammer tested by using the following procedure.
+SCRAP WEAR ANSI-APPROVED SAFETY GOGGLES Workpiece DURING THIS PROCEDURE.
+CAUTION!
+This test WILL damage the weld it is performed on.
 This test is ONLY an indicator of weld technique and is not intended to test working welds.

-- 1. After two scraps have been welded together and the weld has cooled, clamp one side in a sturdy vise. - Stay clear from underneath while you strike the opposite side with a heavy hammer, preferably a dead-blow hammer. - 3.
+GOOD WELD 1.
+After two scraps have been welded together and the Bends and is Not Brittle weld has cooled, clamp one side in a sturdy vise.
+Stay clear from underneath while you strike 2.
+Vise Dead-Blow Hammer the opposite side with a heavy hammer, SCRAP preferably a dead-blow hammer.
+Workpiece 3.
 A GOOD WELD will deform but not break, as shown on top.
 A POOR WELD will be brittle and snap at the weld, as shown on bottom.
+POOR WELD Snaps or Cracks Cleaning Stick Weld